IMAGINARY/imaginary-web/sites/all/modules/mailchimp/modules/mailchimp_signup/README.txt

-Create pages and blocks for subscribing to MailChimp lists anywhere on your Drupal site.
+Create pages and blocks for subscribing to MailChimp lists/audiences anywhere on your Drupal site.
 This module requires the [Entity module](http://www.drupal.org/project/entity).

 ## Installation